 In addition to meeting energy performance targets for new buildings, the university also makes significant investments to improve efficiency in existing buildings.
 Upgrades include reducing energy and water use to ensure resources are used sustainably.

-- The Bio-Medical Innovations Building (BMI) will help the School of Medicine to translate medical research discoveries into treatments and cures.
-The new building will be approximately 215,500 sf with four above-grade floors of research labs and light-filled gathering places, and a lower basement level with reduced functional square footage for utility support.
+- The Bio-Medical Innovations Building (BMI) helps the School of Medicine to translate medical research discoveries into treatments and cures.
+The new building will is approximately 215,500 sf with four above-grade floors of research labs and light-filled gathering places, and a lower basement level with reduced functional square footage for utility support.
 The design includes a number of features that should enable the building to exceed its aggressive energy performance targets, including high performance walls and windows, efficient lighting systems, exhaust air heat recovery, low pressure-drop ductwork, high efficiency supply fans, and variable air volume fume hoods, which automatically turn down when not in active use.

 - The Center for Academic Medicine (CAM) will provide a consolidated office and administrative environment for several Stanford Medicine departments currently located throughout the Stanford Medicine campus.
 The new center will primarily house clinical faculty, computational researchers, and departmental administration and leadership.
 Although the building will not house clinical functions, it will be essential to support clinical faculty and educators as they perform their duties in the nearby Hospitals and Clinics.
 The CAM project has two major components:

 - A four story, 170,000 gross square foot office and administrative building that includes several amenities for the building occupants, such as a small conference center, a café, and a fitness center.

 - A three story underground parking structure with approximately 830 spaces to replace existing surface parking and provide adequate parking for the new building occupants.